Day Trips to Sintra from Lisbon

 The National Palace of Sintra| ©Diego Delso

-If you prefer to go on your own, you also have the option of purchasing the Lisbon Card, which includes free travel to Sintra.
-However, in this case, I recommend that you book your tickets to the monuments you want to see as soon as possible, i.e.:
+If you prefer to go on your own, you also have the option of purchasing the Lisboa Card, which includes a free trip to Sintra.
+That said, in this case I recommend that you book tickets for the monuments you’ll be visiting as soon as possible, namely:

 How to get to Sintra by train